jerryxh/wp-ecommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 1.0.3 - 2012/03/20 =
+* Upgrade to show Compare button for older and latest versions of WP e-commerce.

 = 1.0.2 - 2012/03/19 =
 * Upgrade to can checked and unchecked Auto Add Compare button feature on Comparable Settings.